BDC Hamburger Icon

 4. Make subscriptions easy to cancel.

-In many companies’ user interfaces, customers may find it easier to get into a subscription or an order than to get out of it.
+In many companies’ user interfaces, customers may find it easier to opt into a subscription or an order than to opt out of one.
 By making the cancellation process difficult, consumers are unlikely to take the necessary steps to cancel, which could make them unhappy over the long run and may prevent future referrals.
 Just because one product doesn’t work for someone doesn’t mean it won’t work for their friend or family member.

 Make it easy for customers to cancel an order or subscription.
 As a result, your customers will feel heard and confident that your company isn’t trying to trick them into buying something they don’t need.
 [Learn how to utilize customer service as a marketing strategy.]